reidbarber/webmarker/README.md

-# WebMark
+# WebMarker

-WebMark is a library for marking web pages for [Set-of-Mark (SoM)](https://github.com/microsoft/SoM) prompting.
+WebMarker is a library for marking web pages for [Set-of-Mark (SoM)](https://github.com/microsoft/SoM) prompting.

 ## Overview

-WebMark adds visual markings with labels to elements on a web page.
+WebMarker adds visual markings with labels to elements on a web page.
 This can be used to improve visual grounding abilities of vision-language models such as GPT-4V, Claude 3, and Google Gemini 1.5.

 The `mark()` function will add markings for all interactive elements on a web page, and return a [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) of the elements.
 The returned Map's keys are the mark labels, and the values are an object with the element (`element`) and marking element (`markElement`).